PrarthanAgarwal/Surf-Time/README.md

 </p>

 # Surf Time - Your Digital Time Tracker

+This tiny browser extension was born out of an inside joke - to prove to my friend that I dont live inside my laptop!
+It automatically tracks your browsing time across different websites, visualizes your digital habits, and provides fun insights powered by AI.

+Want to know if you're really spending "just 5 minutes" on YouTube?
+Or if those quick social media checks are actually turning into hour-long sessions?
+Surf Time's got you covered!
+It silently runs in the background, collecting your browsing patterns locally (no data ever leaves your device), and presents them in beautiful, easy-to-understand charts.

-Surf Time is your personal screentime extension, keeping an eye on your browsing habits and helping you stay on top of your online time.
-Whether you're diving deep into work or just catching some casual waves on the internet, Surf Time's got your back!
+What makes this different?
+It's not here to make you feel guilty about your screen time - instead, it turns your browsing data into a fun "surf report", complete with wave analogies and light-hearted insights.
+Whether you're diving deep into work or just catching some casual waves on the internet, Surf Time helps you understand your digital flow without the judgment.

 ### 🌟 Key Features

-- **📊 Real-Time Wave Tracking**
+- **Real-Time Wave Tracking**
-  - Beautiful, interactive charts showing your daily surf patterns
+  - Interactive, visually rich charts of your daily browsing patterns
-  - Weekly insights into your browsing habits
+  - Weekly summaries to help you understand your digital flow
-  - Track time spent on different websites like waves on your favorite beach
+  - Per-site tracking that maps your time like waves on a beach

-- **🧠 Fun Insights**
+- **Fun Insights**
-  - AI-powered analysis of your browsing patterns
+  - Smart analysis of your browsing behavior, powered by Gemini
-  - Personalized tips for better digital wellness
+  - Lighthearted, metaphorical feedback to make data fun
-  - Weekly surf reports of your online activity
+  - Weekly "surf reports" to boost your digital wellness

-- **🔒 Privacy First**
+- **Privacy First**
-  - All data stays local on your device
+  - All data is stored locally—nothing leaves your device
-  - No tracking, no data collection
+  - No trackers, no data harvesting
   - You're the only one who sees your waves

 ## 🚀 Quick Start